Gerlando Alberti: Rising star

 Alberti was one of the rising stars of the Mafia in the 1970s.
 He had a luxurious lifestyle with apartments in Milan and Naples, he owned a green Maserati and he and his men spent their evenings at nightclubs with expensive women.
-His position was confirmed on June 17, 1970, when the traffic police in Milan stopped an Alfa Romeo for speeding.
+His position was confirmed on 17 June 1970, when the traffic police in Milan stopped an Alfa Romeo for speeding.
 In the car were Alberti, Tommaso Buscetta, Salvatore "Ciaschiteddu" Greco, Gaetano Badalamenti and Giuseppe Calderone.
 Unaware of the identity of the men in the car the police let them continue their journey.
 At the time, they were involved in a series of meetings about the future of Cosa Nostra.
 They decided to set up a new Sicilian Mafia Commission (the first one was dissolved after the Ciaculli massacre) – initially headed by a triumvirate consisting of Gaetano Badalamenti, Stefano Bontade and the Corleonesi boss Luciano Leggio.

-On May 5, 1971, Pietro Scaglione, Chief Prosecutor of Palermo, was killed with his driver Antonino Lo Russo.
+On 5 May 1971, Pietro Scaglione, Chief Prosecutor of Palermo, was killed along with his driver Antonino Lo Russo.
 It was the first time since the end of World War II that the Mafia had carried out a hit on an Italian magistrate.
 The police rounded up 114 mafiosi who would be tried in the second "Trial of the 114".
 Scaglione was killed in the district under Alberti’s command.
 Alberti had arrived from Naples just before the attack and left immediately afterwards.
 A barman who had confirmed to the police that Alberti was in Palermo while Scaglione’s murder was taking place was kidnapped and killed.

 At the second "Trial of the 114" in 1974, Alberti was convicted and sentenced to six years.
-Sent to the island of Asinara, he escaped in June 1975, but was arrested again in December that year, hiding among Sicilians in Northern Italy.
-In October 1977 he became a fugitive again, when he was supposed to appear before a court in Naples charged with cigarette smuggling.
+Sent to the island of Asinara, he escaped in June 1975 but was arrested again in December that year, hiding among Sicilians in Northern Italy.
+In October 1977 he became a fugitive again when he was supposed to appear before a court in Naples charged with cigarette smuggling.

 Heroin lab

-In March 1974, Alberti was charged in Rome with heroin trafficking as the result a 30-month investigation.
+In March 1974, Alberti was charged in Rome with heroin trafficking as the result of a 30-month investigation.
 The inquiry started in September 1971 when US Customs agents seized 84 kilos of heroin in a Ford that was sent from Genoa to New York.
 Alberti and Gaetano Badalamenti were considered to be among the bosses of the international ring.

-On August 25, 1980, two heroin-refining labs were discovered on Sicily; a small lab was discovered first in Trabia and later that day a bigger lab was uncovered in Carini that could produce 50 kilograms a week.
+On 25 August 1980, two heroin-refining labs were discovered on Sicily; a small lab was discovered first in Trabia and later that day a bigger lab was uncovered in Carini that could produce 50 kilograms a week.
 Alberti was arrested with three Corsican chemists in Trabia, among them André Bousquet an old hand from the French Connection days, who was sent by Corsican gangster Gaetan Zampa.
 On his arrest, Alberti asked, "Mafia!
 What is that?
 A kind of cheese?", denying any knowledge or association with the crime.